-This southern European country certainly doesn’t lack in natural or architectural beauty.
-It’s no wonder you have a desire to visit Portugal.
+This southern European country certainly doesn’t lack natural or architectural beauty.
+It’s no wonder you have the desire to visit Portugal.
 We snapshot some of our top tips for your first amazing visit to Portugal…

 There’s a never-ending number of things to do and see.

 So, where should you even begin?
-Here are some top recommendations for visiting this magnificent nation for your first time.
-Don’t forget, as a Travel Club member, you can secure up to 80% off hotel accommodation rates in Portugal and around the world!
+Here are some top recommendations for visiting this magnificent nation for the first time.
+Don’t forget, as a Travel Club member, you can secure up to 80% off hotel accommodation rates in Portugal and worldwide!

 1. What places should I check out?